 Consider using the following research log as a starting place:

-Some platforms such as Zotero, EndNote, Mendeley, or Refworks might be useful if you are working on a long term project that will require a lot of research.
+For long term projects, platforms such as Zotero, EndNote, Mendeley, or Refworks might be useful.
 These are good tools to keep your research well organized.
-Please note, however, that none of these platforms are not a substitute for doing your own proper Bluebook citations.
+Note, however, that none of these platforms substitute for doing your own proper Bluebook citations.
 Learn more about citation management software on our other research guides:

 There are three different types of sources: Primary, Secondary, and Tertiary.
 When doing legal research you will be using mostly primary and secondary sources.
 We will explore these different types of sources in the sections below.

-Secondary sources often explain legal principles more thoroughly than a single case or statute, so using them can help you save time.
+Secondary sources often explain legal principles more thoroughly than a single case or statute.
+Starting with them can help you save time.

 Secondary sources are particularly useful for:

-When considering which type of secondary source is right for you the following three considerations are particularly important:
+Consider the following when deciding which type of secondary source is right for you:

 For a deep dive into secondary sources visit:

-Legal dictionaries are similar to other dictionaries that you are likely familiar with, and have used in the past.
+Legal dictionaries are similar to other dictionaries that you have likely used before.

 Legal encyclopedias contain brief, broad summaries of legal topics, providing introductions and explaining terms of art.
 They also provide citations to primary law and relevant major law review articles.